-Join us and local Illawarra residents to fight the proposal for a huge 24-hour McDonalds outlet and petrol station in the new Wongawilli Village Centre in West Dapto.
+Join us and local Illawarra residents to fight the proposal for a huge McDonalds outlet in the new Wongawilli Village Centre in West Dapto.
 This will have a negative impact on the health and wellbeing of the local community.

-The campaign is at a critical point – McDonalds is taking the matter to court despite strong objections from community and the proposal being firmly rejected by Wollongong City Council and the Independent Planning Review Panel.
+The campaign is at a critical point – McDonalds has taken the matter to court despite strong objections from community and the proposal being firmly rejected by Wollongong City Council and the Independent Planning Review Panel.

 How can you help?